Gyakobo/STEVE/README.md

 Moreover, a special shoutout to my colleague [Harsh Panwar](https://www.linkedin.com/in/hpanwar/) for also helping and supporting me through this project.

+Before I delve into this project's description, I do have to say that this department and work to me is very dear and near to my heart.
+I spent countless hours and sleepless nights working for this department and contributing to this research.

+This project was done in association with the Solar-Terrestrial Research Department(CSTR) in the New Jersey Institute of Technology (NJIT) and was purposely crafted to find the phenomenon STEVE.

 ## Description

 This project was done in association with the Solar-Terrestrial Research Department (CSTR) in the New Jersey Institute of Technology (NJIT) and was purposely crafted to find the unique phenomenon *STEVE*.